JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_2010_Spring.md

 By _Michelle Klimesh_

 > _Mechanical inventions and the dissemination of knowledge are modifying civilization; certain economic adjustments and social changes are imperative if cultural disaster is to be avoided.
 This new and oncoming social order will not settle down complacently for a millennium.
 The human race must become reconciled to a procession of changes, adjustments, and readjustments.
-Mankind is on the march toward a new and unrevealed planetary destiny._ [[UB 99:1.1](/en/The_Urantia_Book/99#p1_1)]
+Mankind is on the march toward a new and unrevealed planetary destiny._ <a id="a61_447"></a>[[UB 99:1.1](/en/The_Urantia_Book/99#p1_1)]

 <figure id="Figure_2" class="image urantiapedia">
 <img src="/image/article/The_Mighty_Messenger/2009_Winter/Michelle_Klimesh.jpg">